INTRODUCTION TO THE UPPER HOUSE

 - Rooms.
 Boasting some of the most spacious rooms in the city, the lead-in category rooms start at 68 sqm/730 sqft with island and harbour views.
 The suites are 114 sqm/1,230 sqft and featuring expansive harbour views and living space.

 - Bathrooms.
 Large stand-alone limestone-clad baths are the centre piece of one of the most stunning urban hotel bathrooms, and this is true of each bathroom in each room category, some which come with views of Victoria Harbour in the background.
+The bathrooms feature twin vanities with very thoughtful branded amenity kit (that you can take away), an open shower (rain and handheld) and a TV that can actually be watched when soaking in the tub (and doesn’t black out).
+Toiletries are by Bamford, a British brand.

 - Cafe Gray Bar.
 The bar, set at the far end of the restaurant, features a 14-metre stone bar as well as private nooks with stunning views.
+This is one of Hong Kong’s coolest bars, and can get crowded in the evenings, but always maintains a sophisticated yet casual vibe.

 - The Lawn.
 Featuring a secluded green space on the 6th level, The Lawn is perfect for hosting guests for garden bites and picnic cocktails, beers and a few glasses of wine.